fullstackla/pairing-meetup/README.md

 ## When you are stuck on something:
 1. When you are stuck on code: Make an issue on what you're stuck on here - https://github.com/fullstackla/pairing-meetup/issues
-2. Wen you are lost, on your way, confused about Metro-access, parking, leave a comment on the http://www.meetup.com/la-fullstack/ event invite or that night.
-We will come find you.
+2. When you are lost, on your way and stuck in traffic and need to let someone know about something, left something at the venue, confused about Metro-access, parking, leave a comment on the http://www.meetup.com/la-fullstack/ event invite or that night.
 3. When you have questions/concerns about code of conduct, things like that, talk to Kit or Machiko by messaging them on Meetup.com.